waliullah8328/technical_task_assignment_1/README.md

 # technical_task_assignment_1

-It is a course showing app.
-Here I feach course using api and show it flutter app.
+It is a data feaching app.
+Here I feach list of data using api and show it flutter app.

 ## Getting Started